| One

 have provided for myself a king among his sons’” (I

 Sam 16:1 RSV).
+Samuel had

 endured an excruciating defeat in Saul’s downfall.
 Yet God